The WELL® is a Salon.com community

 Web Traffic and Costs

-To see your Web site traffic and statistics, check the Analog Web Logs for your login.
+To see your Web site traffic and statistics, check the Analog Web Logs page for your login.
 If you choose to have raw Web logs sent to your home directory on The WELL, be sure to delete them frequently to avoid storage charges.

 Tools and Resources